beginning of content

 A person may be diagnosed with metabolic syndrome if they have at least 3 of the following:

-In children and adolescents, lifestyle changes like reducing screen time and increasing sport can reduce the risk of developing metabolic syndrome later in life.
+In children and adolescents, lifestyle changes like reducing screen time and increasing sport can reduce their risk of developing metabolic syndrome later in life.

 Are there any medicines to treat metabolic syndrome?

-There are no medicines specifically to treat metabolic syndrome, but you may need medicines to treat some of the contributing conditions, such as high blood pressure or high cholesterol.
+There are no medicines that specifically treat metabolic syndrome.
+You may need medicines to treat some of the contributing conditions, such as high blood pressure or high cholesterol.

 Can metabolic syndrome be prevented?

-Improving your lifestyle (see below), in terms of physical activity, diet, and being a healthy weight, can help prevent these risk factors or delay their development.
+Improving your habits, such as getting regular exercise, eating a balanced diet, and maintaining a healthy weight, can help prevent these risk factors or delay them.

 Resources and support